JuliaLang/julia/CONTRIBUTING.md

 ##### Adding to base libraries

-***Note:** Changing stuff in the base can potentially break a lot of things.
+***Note:** These instructions are for adding functionality to the base library.
+Usually, this is not encouraged, and before doing so, it is essential to discuss the proposed changes or additions on the mailing list or in a github issue.
+Changing stuff in the base can potentially break a lot of things.
 Make sure you test your code as described above, together with the latest Julia updates, to avoid problems.*

 To add a new code file into Julia's base libraries, you need to do the following:

  1. Add your code file into the `base/` directory, and your test file into `test/`.
+Often, this may not be necessary and you may be able to add your code to an existing file in `base/`.

  2. Add hooks to build your code with the rest of the base library, by adding appropriate lines in `sysimg.jl` and `exports.jl`.